napptive-actions/catalog-deploy-action/README.md

 This repo contains a github action that allows to deploy an application from Napptive catalog.

+Napptive playground simplifies the process to depoy and maintenance cloud-native applications.
+[Try for free!!](https://playground.napptive.dev/login)

 ## What is Napptive Catalog

-Napptive catalog is a catalog of applications ready to be deployed.
+Napptive catalog contains a collection of applications ready to be deployed.
 The applications in the catalog are available to all users of the platform.

-Napptive playground simplifies the process to depoy and maintenance cloud-native applications.
-[Get a free account!!](https://playground.napptive.dev/login)

 ## References